Winter Squash

 Big Red

 100 days- A variety selected for darker orange fruits, but always throws an occasional pink sport.
 This one is a big one.
 We had some 70 pound fruit in 2019.
 We originally got this one from the Nichols Seed company back in the late 1970's.
 Another one that kind of slipped away from me and I found a packet from 1987 in the freezer and decided to rejuvenate it in 2019 and wow did it do well.
 The one in picture went all the way across the bed of my 4 wheel drive pickup.
-Pkt. $2.50 Certified Organic Seed.
+LIMIT 1 PACKET Pkt. $2.50 Certified Organic Seed.

 Hillbilly